clementgallet/libTAS/docs/guides/options.md

 This option is good for users that don't have an SSD, but no check is performed if there is enough remaining memory when savestating.

-#### Backtrack savestate

-This option makes the game save a state each time savestates are invalidated by thread creation or destruction.
-This state can be loaded with F10 (by default).
-It allows users to get back to the earliest frame that is available.

 #### Compressed savestates

 Compressed savestates save time especially for slow hard-drive disks.
 This option is recommended.